MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-disk-encryption-profile-settings.md

 # Disk encryption policy settings for endpoint security in Intune

-View the settings you can configure in profiles for *Disk Encryption* policy in the Endpoint security node of Intune.
+View the settings you can configure in profiles for *Disk Encryption* policy in the Endpoint security node of Intune as part of an [Endpoint security policy](../protect/endpoint-security-policy.md).

 Supported platforms and profiles: